Maxx-N/patient-flow-manager/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.3.

-## INSTRUCTION TO RUN THE PROJECT LOCALLY
+## INSTRUCTIONS TO RUN THE PROJECT LOCALLY

 ### First, install and run the [server application](https://github.com/CardioLogs/card-triage):